 Why is it essential today to conduct change management?

 The COVID-19 pandemic accelerated digital transformation and the adoption of digital technologies by several years.
-Companies today need to better prepare their workforce and stakeholders for change.
+As a result, need to better prepare their workforce and stakeholders for change.
+Specifically, in the realm of digital transformation, change management plays a vital role in effectively implementing and integrating new tools and processes.

-Let’s take the example of a company that deploys a new digital tool without implementing change management:
+What if a company implements a new digital tool without incorporating change management:

-Prepared change in the workplace is often linked to employee stress, distrust, and project failure.
-But it’s not the change itself that is the problem, and rather how the change is implemented.
-Change management supports the transition by increasing communication, transparency, advocacy, digital culture and agility, increasing the chances of sustainable change.
+Effective change in the workplace is often associated with employee stress, lack of trust, and project failure.
+However, the issue lies not in the change itself, but rather in how the change is implemented.
+Change management facilitates the transition by promoting communication, transparency, advocacy, digital culture, and agility, thereby increasing the likelihood of sustainable change.

 Change management and digital tools

-Without the support provided of a change management framework, employees can resist or negatively adopt new tools.
-Low or ineffective digital adoption can lead to increased support requests, support costs and pressure on technical support teams.
+Without the guidance and support of a change management framework, employees may resist or struggle to embrace new tools.
+Insufficient or ineffective digital adoption can result in the rise of support requests, increased support costs, and additional pressure on technical support teams.

-One of the first steps in a change management framework is to help establish the different stakeholders involved and concerned with a project.
-The goal is to involve each stakeholder before, during and after the transition.
+One of the first steps in a change management framework is to establish the different stakeholders involved in a project.
+The goal is to engage each stakeholder before, during and after the transition.

-If employees are well-supported in the change and successfully adopt it, the company is more likely to achieve its transformation objectives.
+If employees are well-supported throughout change and successfully adopt it, the company is more likely to achieve its transformation objectives.

 Successful change is only achieved at both the macro and micro level.
 The needs of the employees, as well as those of the company, must be taken into account in the implementation of change management.